 Monocrystalline solar panels are manufactured with either white or black back sheets.
 The black back sheet gives the solar panel a uniform black appearance rather than seeing the white background or lines of the standard white back sheet on solar panels.

 While the solar panel with the black back sheet may look more uniform and aesthetically pleasing, it reduces the solar panels’ efficiency slightly because the white back sheet reflects some sunlight into the cell to create more power.
 In contrast, the black back sheet does not reflect light, but then again, one might choose over a very slight drop in output.

 So will there be more colours available in the future?

-Solar panels in various colours make sense, and as longi has just shown are technically feasible.
+Solar panels in various colours make sense, and as Longi has just shown are technically feasible.
 They are becoming an option to blend into roofing surfaces and architectural features.
 While solar panels could be made with a range of coloured back sheets and even potentially colours in the cells, the cost of doing so is relatively high due to the likely lower production run for the coloured panels.
-And as everyone knows, higher production numbers, means lower costs.
+As everyone knows, higher production numbers mean lower costs.

 As such, it would effectively be a custom option and not brought into Australia as a standard option.
-The dyes and coatings that are used to colour the panels would also increase costs compared with the black cell panels.
-As such, the additional cost make it less likely that solar panels in various colours will be a sales hit, other than for specific iconic projects, where the colours of the panels could even be a feature of the building.
+Using dyes and coatings to colour the panels increases costs compared to black cell panels.
+Therefore, the additional cost reduces the likelihood of solar panels in various colours becoming a sales hit, except for specific iconic projects where the panels’ colours could even become a feature of the building.